microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 * BiasAdd fuses Add bias and residual.
 * Reduce Transpose nodes by graph transformation.

-Many CUDA kernels (like Flash Attention, GroupNorm and SplitGelu etc.) were originally implemented in TensorRT by Nvidia.
+Some CUDA kernels (Flash Attention, GroupNorm, SplitGelu and BiasAdd etc.) were originally implemented in TensorRT by Nvidia.
 Compare to TensorRT, our optimizations have some advantages: (1) Support older GPUs like V100.
 (2) Use less GPU memory.
 (3) Support float32 models and Stable Diffusion 2.* models.

 To show the impact of each optimization, we did an experiment on RTX 3060 GPU: